 Digitized copies: 84 images from the collection have been digitized and placed online in the Alaska’s Digital Archives.
 For information about obtaining digital copies of any collection materials, please contact Archives and Special Collections.

 Digital materials: The digital contents of this collection are not available online.
 Access may only be provided on-site in the Archives research room.
 For more information about potential distance access to digital records, please contact Archives and Special Collections.

 Rights note: Copyright status of all collection materials is unknown.
-Consult archivist for more information.
+Consult the Archives for more information.

 Preferred citation: Esther Louise Bock papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.

 Separated materials: Published materials were removed from the collection and placed in the Archives Ephemera collections or other library collections.